Blood (video game): Intellectual property ownership

 3D Realms sold Monolith the intellectual property (IP) so 3D Realms could make Shadow Warrior.
 Monolith sold the publishing rights, but not the IP for Blood and its sequel to GT Interactive.
 GT Interactive was later acquired by Infogrames, which has since been renamed to Atari.
 Monolith itself was acquired by Warner Bros., which owns the Blood trademark and intellectual property.
 Atari re-released Blood and Blood 2 on Steam and GOG, but unlike other Build engine games (Duke Nukem 3D and Shadow Warrior), the source code for Blood has not officially been released, however multiple incomplete versions of it exist online.

 Fresh Supply and Refreshed Supply

 Nightdive Studios was commissioned by Atari to create an enhanced version of Blood.
 It was released exclusively for Windows on May 9, 2019, under the title Blood: Fresh Supply.
 The new version featured compatibility with modern operating systems and native support for monitor resolutions up to 4K, anti-aliasing, ambient occlusion and interpolation among other improvements.

-A newer version of Fresh Supply, also developed by Nightdive Studios, will have more quality of life features as well the integration of Marrow and Death Wish, two community made mods that will also receive new content in the form of a new episode for each.
-It will be released for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S on December 4, 2025.
-A Nintendo Switch 2 port is also planned for an early 2026 release.
+A newer version of Fresh Supply, also developed by Nightdive Studios, got more quality of life features as well the integration of the mod scenario Marrow, with the scenario Death Wish in a later update.
+It was released for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S on December 4, 2025.
+A Nintendo Switch 2 port was released on May 7, 2026.